ory-am/gitdeploy-node-example/README.md

 Then navigate to `http://localhost:3000`

-##Signing up, and deploying to Nodejitsu
+##Sign up, and deploy to Nodejitsu

 ###Documentation

-The documenation was available on the front page (right under the sign up for free button): https://www.nodejitsu.com/getting-started/
+The documenation is available on the front page, under the sign up for free button: https://www.nodejitsu.com/getting-started/

 Install the Nodejitsu Package

-    npm install jitsu -g (you may need to prefix this with sudo if you're on Mac)
+    npm install jitsu -g (you may need to prefix this with sudo for MAC OSX)

 Register via the command line:

-    jitsu signup (yes you can sign up via the command line)
+    jitsu signup (yes, you can sign up via the command line)

-You'll get a confirmation email with a command to type in:
+You will get a confirmation email with a command to input:

     jitsu users confirm [username] [confirmation-guid]

-If you've already registered, you can login with:
+If you already registered, login with:

     jitsu login

-After you confirm your email, you can login (the `confirm` command should prompt you to log in).
+After you confirm your email, you can login.
+The `confirm` command should prompt you to login.

-Change the `subdomain` value in `package.json`, to reflect the url you want to deploy to:
+Change the `subdomain` value in `package.json`, to reflect the target deploy URL:

     {
       "name": "nodejs-chat",